Unity-Technologies/ml-agents/docs/Training-Imitation-Learning.md

 It is possible to record demonstrations of agent behavior from the Unity Editor, and save them as assets.
 These demonstrations contain information on the observations, actions, and rewards for a given agent during the recording session.
-They can be managed from the Editor, as well as used for training with Offline Behavioral Cloning and GAIL.
+They can be managed from the Editor, as well as used for training with BC and GAIL.

 In order to record demonstrations from an agent, add the `Demonstration Recorder` component to a GameObject in the scene which contains an `Agent` component.